 - Marketing, advertising, and promotion

-- In exceptional circumstances, as determined by the Office of the Executive Director, meeting space rental, though strong preference is for Sections to collect registration fees or seek other funding.
+- In exceptional circumstances, as determined by the Office of the CEO, meeting space rental, though strong preference is for Sections to collect registration fees or seek other funding.

 - Digital conference platform for virtual/hybrid conferences, workshops, webinars, and speaker series.

 - Refreshments limited only to coffee, tea, and water.